Dileep-Sai-Paila/market-analysis/README.md

 * Only **one** goroutine is allowed to update shared aggregation state (single-writer pattern).
 * **HTTP handlers** may read aggregated state concurrently and are protected using an **RWMutex**.

-This design helped me avoid data races while allowing parallel processing of CPU-bound parsing work(csv parsing).
+This design helped me avoid data races while allowing parallel processing of CPU-bound parsing work(i.e. the csv parsing).

 ## Duplicate Handling